pannacotta14/squad-efficiency-transfermarkt-streamlit/README.md

 ## Dashboard structure

-The Streamlit app is organized as a multi page application with two main analytical views.
+In addition to the homepage, this Streamlit app is organized as a multi page application with two main analytical views:

 ### Dashboard 1: Matchday overview